Select a tab to review a team member’s biography.

 David Metzner, Managing Partner

 David Metzner has consulted for over 25 years on the federal nature of the American Government and the interplay between the states, Washington, DC, and foreign governments in the development of public policy.
-This has included national debates about the regulation of the financial markets, intellectual property, foreign policy, the arts and public diplomacy.
+This has included national debates among the Republican and Democratic political parties, the regulation of the financial markets, trade policy, intellectual property and foreign policy.

-Mr. Metzner has been with American Continental Group since 1994.
-In this capacity, he has assisted corporate and non-profit organizations in understanding the development of public policy.
+Mr. Metzner co-founded the American Continental Group (ACG) in 1994.
+In this capacity, he has assisted corporate and non-profit organizations in understanding the development of public policy in general and complex financial regulatory events in particular.

-In 2007, Mr. Metzner assumed the leadership of ACG Analytics, the firm’s financial industry consultancy, which advises portfolio managers on how public policy can affect their investment decisions.
-Most recently, ACG Analytics has been a resource for firms negotiating the sub-prime housing crisis, government conservatorship of the GSEs, the TARP program, government assistance for the auto makers, the EU macro economy as well as Puerto Rico’s budget and debt issues.
-In 2014, the firm produced over 300 pieces of written research and countless custom research assignments for clients.
+In 2007, Mr. Metzner assumed the leadership of ACG Analytics, the firm’s analytical consultancy, which advises asset managers and corporate leaders on how public policy can affect their investment and management decisions.
+Most recently, ACG Analytics has been a resource for firms researching: CFIUS decisions, Treasury sanctions, the IMF, the government conservatorship of the GSEs, President Trump’s trade policy, the EU macro economy, Brazil’s Bolsonaro Government as well as Puerto Rico’s debt issues.
+Since the firm’s inception, he has supervised the publication of over 9000 pieces of written research and countless custom research assignments for clients.
+Additionally, he has led the organization of research trips to Athens on Grexit, London on Brexit, Berlin on EU macro and Washington on the Venezuela crisis, the GSEs and Puerto Rico.
+He is frequently asked to speak on the development and implementation of the Trump Administration’s domestic and foreign policies.

 In January 2009, Mr. Metzner completed his six-year Presidential appointment as Vice Chairman of the Board of Trustees of the Woodrow Wilson International Center for Scholars.
 In this role, he focused his efforts on strengthening the Center’s programming on Globalization, China and Latin America.
 He led the Board’s initiative in creating the Kissinger Institute on China-United States Relations.
 Congressman Lee Hamilton, the Wilson Center’s President, called this the “Center’s most important initiative in thirty years.”
 The Chinese Government has enthusiastically endorsed the Institute for its leadership in the two nations’ bi-lateral relations.
-Mr. Metzner serves on the Institute’s Advisory Board which is chaired by Dr. Kissinger and Xu Kuangdi, the former Mayor of Shanghai.
 He is a member of the Economic Club of Washington and the National Committee on US-China Relations.
+He has been recognized by Crain’s New York Business and Washington Life for his deep understanding of the developmental process of public policy in the United States.

-Mr. Metzner earned a Bachelor of Arts in Economics from Boston University, a Masters of Art in Law and Diplomacy from the Fletcher School of Law and Diplomacy, and a Juris Doctor from the George Washington University National Law Center.
+Mr. Metzner earned a Bachelor of Arts in Economics from Boston University, a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy, and a Juris Doctor from the George Washington University National Law Center.
 While at Fletcher, he produced a highly regarded thesis on the role of the Vice President in Foreign Policy.
-At George Washington, he did research on government procurement policy and its effect on the economy.
+At George Washington, he did research on government procurement policy and its impact on the economy.

-He resides in Washington, DC and is married to the former Viktoria Jerch and has four daughters and three dogs.
+He resides in Washington, DC and is married to the former Viktoria Jerch and has four daughters and two dogs.

 John East, Director of Research